Sophie Walker

 Sophie's acclaimed book, The Japanese Garden, was published by Phaidon in October 2017.
 In her writing, Sophie offers fresh insight on the conceptual and philosophical ambition of the Japanese garden and its abstract nature.
 This comprehensive publication features 92 of Japan's finest gardens, ranging from historic shrine gardens to contemporary urban designs.

-For her gardens, Sophie has previously won the People's Choice Award at RHS Hampton Court Palace for her A Valley Garden as well as a RHS Silver-Gilt Medal Show Garden and an RHS Chelsea Flower Show Silver Medal for Cave Pavilion.
+For her gardens, Sophie has won the People's Choice Award at RHS Hampton Court Palace for A Valley Garden as well as a RHS Silver-Gilt Medal Show Garden and an RHS Chelsea Flower Show Silver Medal for Cave Pavilion.